NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ### Extend Android Application

-If your project extends android application, it should be added as an [entry](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L71) to the `webpack.config.js` file.
+If your project extends an Android application, it should be added as an [entry](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L71) to the `webpack.config.js` file.

 ```
 entry: {